ConnorBaker/2025-planet-nix/main.typ

         - restricting baseline functionality to acheive greater portability
         - selecting complex implementations for performance over maintainability
-      - The question of whether we *should* make an improvement is going to depend on the nature of the improvement ]
+      - The question of whether we *should* make an improvement is going to depend on the nature of the improvement
+      - TODO: Transition to need for benchmarking -- maybe something about needing to be able to measure improvements ]
 ]

+= Benchmarking setup #emoji.clock

 #focus-slide(align: horizon + left)[
-  These improvements are *orthogonal* to those of an *optimizing interpreter*.
+  Benchmarking is *difficult*.
   #speaker-note[
-    - The improvements discussed in this talk are orthogonal to those an optimizing interpreter provides
-    - An optimizing interpreter is a different approach to the problem of improving evaluation performance
-    - It is not the focus of this talk, but it is worth mentioning ]
+    - Truly an exercise fraught with peril
+    - Modern consumer processors throttle hard, so need to disable boosting
+    - Need to change governor to performance to avoid latency in scaling up
+    - Need to run on a quiet system to minimize context switching
+    - TODO: Discuss benchmark setup, caveats like caching, boosting, thermal throttling, etc
+    - TODO: Discuss limitations of setup, like using the flake's toolchain and copy of Nixpkgs ]
 ]

-= Benchmarking setup #emoji.clock

 == What do we want to measure?

-- Space #emoji.sparkles
+- Space
-- Time #emoji.hourglass
+- Time

 == Why do we want to measure it?